-The rage that took form in people’s reactions after the assassination of the Jordanian writer Nahed Hatter, as a revenge from some “bearded” assigned through god man for a caricature that the deceased had previously posted a few months back.
-The assassination took place on the entrance of the Supreme Court where the deceased was heading to, in order to hear a final rule against him in that case.
+The rage that took form in people’s reactions to the assassination of the Jordanian writer Nahed Hatter, as revenge from some “bearded” assigned through God man for a caricature that the deceased had previously posted a few months back.
+The assassination took place at the entrance of the Supreme Court where the dead was heading to, to hear a final rule against him in that case.

-As if those fundamentalists are specialized with libels related with cartoons.
+As if those fundamentalists are specialized with labels related with cartoons.
 You draw a caricature, you get offensive, and you deserve to be killed.

-Of course it felt sad.
+Of course, it felt sad.
 What happened brought memories of similar such crimes.
 Farraj Fuda was shot to his death as he was going out of a seminar a decade or two ago.
-Salman Rushdie is still a targeted man who can be killed by “god’s assigned defenders”.
-The whole suppression in freedoms especially when it comes to those of speech and thought are a given fact.
+Salman Rushdie is still a targeted man who can be killed by “god’s assigned defenders.”
+The complete suppression in freedoms especially when it comes to those of speech and thought are a given fact.
 It is not a coincidence why we don’t find intellectuals who can produce thought.
 Because it is true that if you think and argue you can get killed.

-Such crimes usually make us stand face to face to what we really foster in our every day life.
+Such crimes usually make us stand face to face to what we actually foster in our everyday life.
 In our education.
 In our media.
 It triggers fear and in many ways tends to create a self-censorship.

 However, this is not the worse thing that our societies are facing … this is a clear act of terror.
 We can point at it.
 Define it.
 They actually found the criminal.